ptvan/ptvan.github.io/_posts/2019-12-03-analyzing-geographic-data.md

 For plotting maps, `ggplot2` conveniently implements `geom_sf` for static maps, and `coord_sf` for projection, as described in this [great writeup on r-spatial.org](https://www.r-spatial.org/r/2018/10/25/ggplot2-sf.html).

 Geocoding requires a bit more work. `ggmap` supports GoogleMaps and OpenStreetMap, which I prefer since it doesn't require an API key.
 If you want to geocode IP addresses, there is an appropriately named [r_IPgeocode](https://github.com/cengel/r_IPgeocode) package for that, of course.

+## It's good to be polyglot: geographic data in Python

+If you're working in Python, [GeoViews](http://geoviews.org/) for handling large-scale maps, part of the [HoloViz](http://holoviz.org)* collection of libraries.
+For visualization, you can use the old-school [matplotlib](https://matplotlib.org/), the new-school [seaborn](https://seaborn.pydata.org/), as well as a [Python version of ggplot](http://ggplot.yhathq.com/).
+If you need interactivity, the web-oriented [Bokeh](https://docs.bokeh.org/en/latest) works well.

+*_Somewhat confusingly, HoloViz also provides `hvPlot`, which allows general-purpose plotting that partially overlaps with seaborn/matplotlib/ggplot._